-Non-state and subnational actions that contribute to climate change mitigation are becoming increasingly important, but are often not considered by countries when they determine their national contributions.
+Non-state and subnational actions that contribute to climate change mitigation are becoming increasingly important and need to be explicitly considered by countries when they determine their national contributions.

-The Non-State and Subnational Action Guidance is applicable across sectors.
+The Non-State and Subnational Action Guide is applicable across sectors.

 1 & 2